An introduction to 2d conformal field theory: Basics in conformal field theory

 \subsection{Conformal Ward-Takahashi identity}

-Now, let us apply Ward-Takahashi identities to general conformal invariance, called \textbf{conformal Ward-Takahashi identity}.
-The conformal invariance gives rise to the current \eqref{conformal-current}.
-Plugging it into \eqref{Ward-identity-ver2}, we obtain the conformal Ward-Takahashi identity
+Now, let us apply Ward-Takahashi identities to general conformal invariance, known as \textbf{conformal Ward-Takahashi identity}.
+Conformal invariance gives rise to the current \eqref{conformal-current}.
+Substituting it into \eqref{Ward-identity-ver2}, we obtain the conformal Ward-Takahashi identity